canjs/canjs/guides/getting-started-tutorial/view-models.md

 - - -

-In the last chapter, we created the `currentRestaurant` and included it in our template.
-Let’s add a little bit more advanced functionality: two select elements where selecting an option in the first one changes the list in the second.
+In the last chapter, we created the `currentRestaurant` component, and included it in our template.
+Let’s add a little bit more advanced functionality: two select elements, where selecting an option in the first one changes the options in the second.

 Open your `components/restaurant_list/restaurant_list.stache` and edit it as follows: